RenatoGeh/gospn/README.md

 Where `args` is a list of arguments.
 See Usage for more information.

-When using GoSPN as a library, simply run it as usual.
+When using GoSPN as a library, simply run your code as usual.

 ### Updating GoSPN